 - Celebrate differences and gest the right people into the right seats at the right time.

-- Understands and utilizes people’s strengths.
+- Understands and utilises people’s strengths.

 - Helps tie daily work to strategic objectives.